 Additional ways to collaborate with Bristol EEC:

-- Do you know recruiters from an organization that would hire Bristol students for an internship?
+- Do you know recruiters from an organization that would hire Bristol students for a job, internship, or volunteer opportunity?

 - Which professional associations have memberships that would benefit Bristol students in your field?

 - Refer your contacts and recommendations to EEC@BristolCC.edu

 - Attend and promote EEC events (i.e. Virtual Opportunity Fair, EEC Showcase),

 click here for a full list of this semester’s events.